 It was a moment for me and made me realise, this is so much more than a computer room.

 To kick start the week we took part in a basketball school tournament – everyone entered into the spirit of things, mixed teams and school skills were remembered.
 But this afternoon was so much more than a sweaty tournament, it started a friendship which was to blossom over the course of the week.

 These kids are the brightest of the bright.
-They have passed numerous exams to get here, their parents have sacrificed everything and the pressure for them to succeed is immense.
-Sadly, this comes at a cost and the kids openly told us that anxiety and the fear of failure was prevalent.
+They have passed numerous exams to get here, their parents have sacrificed everything, and the pressure for them to succeed is immense.
+Sadly, this comes at a cost, and the kids openly told us that anxiety and the fear of failure were prevalent.
 How could they let their families down?
 How could they choose a different path when so much was riding on them?

 What a privilege this was to be able to mentor, steer and affect the course of these kids lives.
 I felt immensely proud of what we achieved and what we had started.

 35 employees from around the world joined forces in the middle of the Philippines.
 Some had travelled for 24 hours to get here, but no one and I mean no one complained.
 The team camaraderie was fantastic, they worked hard, played hard and contributed in every way possible.

 I asked them to strip, paint and decorate a classroom in 35 degrees heat with an obscene humidity reading – nothing but laughter, banter and determination.
 Roll up your sleeves – and indeed they did.